mozengtao/myNote/c++.md

 c.f(); // can also call the static method thru an object mytype::f(); // call static method without an object

-For static data members, need to define static data members outside of the class

 class mytype
 {